Meet & Greet Date(s)

 - Pass all required Praxis exams.

-- To better prepare candidates to use classroom technology, we require all education majors to obtain technology certification in Google, Apple, or Microsoft educator certification programs.
+- To better prepare candidates to use classroom technology, we require all education majors to obtain technology certification in the Google educator certification program.
 This certification replaces the old Technology Competency Assessments (TCA).

 - It is highly recommended to plan on taking exams before mid-term due dates to allow time for possible retakes.